History of U.S. Africa Command

 U.S. Africa Command began initial operations Oct.
 1, 2007, and became fully operational Oct.
 1, 2008.

 In response to our expanding partnerships and interests in Africa, the U.S. established U.S. Africa Command in 2007.
-For the past 14 years, U.S. Africa Command has worked with African partners for a secure, stable and prosperous Africa.
+Since then U.S. Africa Command has worked with African partners for a secure, stable and prosperous Africa.

 The creation of U.S. Africa Command has advanced this vision through a whole-of-government, partner-centric lens by building partner capacity, disrupting violent extremists, and responding to crises.
 Through consistent engagement, we strengthen our partnerships and assure our allies.
 Only together can we realize security goals vital for global interests and free trade.